-3. You can ask people to mute their devices.
+3. You can ask people to mute their smartphones

-It is completely acceptable to ask people to mute their devices.
+It is completely acceptable to ask people to put their smartphones on silent mode.
 And I am not just talking about muting the ring tone; all sounds should be turned off.
 It is very annoying to sit next to someone whose device “clicks” every time they type a letter.
 If people are going to use their mobile devices, they should be silent and unobtrusive.

 Ideally, the request should come from someone other than the speaker; for example, the host of the event or the person who introduces the speaker.
 If nobody address the issue, a speaker has two options: make the request at the start of the talk; or wait until an issue arises and then decide whether to address it.
 I favour the latter option as the former takes away from your opening, which is a critical time for any talk.

 A short, memorable phrase is like manna from heaven for people who use social media.
 It is the digital equivalent of a 10-second soundbite on the evening news.
-As you prepare for your speech or presentation, think about memorable lines that people will be likely to repeat and share.
+As you prepare for your speech or presentation, think about memorable lines that people will be likely to repeat and share on their smartphones.
 Rhetorical devices are a great way to make a sentence memorable.

 In fact, you can go one step further.
 You (or the event organizer) can create a hashtag for the event and encourage audience members to share thoughts on social media.
 Your message to a room of hundreds now has the potential to reach thousands or even millions.

-The chances are good that most people in your audience will have a smartphone, tablet or laptop with them.
+The chances are good that most people in your audience will have smartphones, tablets or laptops with them.
 Why not use them to your advantage?
 Today, there is a wealth of apps and simple software that allow you to poll your audience and see the results in real time.
 If your presentation lends itself to asking the audience multiple choice questions, you might want to consider this option.
 Three examples can be found here, here and here.
-Three other examples can be found in this blog post.
-(The post is in Finnish, but the videos for the three services are in English.)

 The most important advice of all.
 When you engage your audience with meaningful content, compelling stories, well-designed slides and solid delivery, maintaining people’s attention won’t even be an issue.
 The principle is straightforward and easy to express, but I cannot stress it enough.
 Put in the work and do a great job.